madara-alliance/madara/README.md

 ## ✔ Supported Features

-Deoxys offers numerous features and is constantly improving to stay at the cutting edge of Starknet technology.
+Madara offers numerous features and is constantly improving to stay at the cutting edge of Starknet technology.

 - **Starknet Version**: `v0.13.1`
 - **JSON-RPC Version**: `v0.7.1`